7 - Mutations and DNA Repair

 - Non-homologous end joining (NHEJ)

-The most common repair system involves the DNA replication machinery itself.
+The first-line DNA repair system involves the replication machinery itself.
 When a DNA polymerase synthesizes the daughter DNA strand, the DNA polymerase occasionally inserts an incorrect base.
-Recall that DNA polymerases possess 3’–5’ exonuclease activity; the DNA polymerase can reverse directions, remove the incorrect base in the 3' to 5' direction, and then replace the incorrect base with the correct one.
-In most cases, proofreading is the first line of defense against potential mutations.
+Recall that most DNA polymerases possess 3’ to 5’ exonuclease activity; the DNA polymerase can reverse directions, remove the incorrect base in the 3' to 5' direction, and then move 5' to 3' again, replacing the incorrect base with the correct one.

 If an incorrect base pair is formed during DNA replication and the mistake is not removed by proofreading, the mismatch repair system is activated to fix the mistake.
 Mismatch repair recognizes which of the two nucleotides in the base pair is incorrect and then removes the incorrect nucleotide.
 For example, suppose that cytosine (in the daughter DNA strand) has been paired accidently with adenine (in the parental DNA strand) during DNA replication.
 When mismatch repair recognizes this mistake, it now faces a dilemma: which of the two bases is incorrect?
 If mismatch repair randomly chooses the nitrogenous base to correct, then 50% of the time, it will remove the adenine in the parental DNA strand, instead of the cytosine in the daughter DNA strand.

 In mismatch repair, the cell must first distinguish the parental (template) and daughter DNA strands.
 In the bacterium E. coli, the parental DNA strand is methylated by DNA adenine methyltransferase (Dam), while newly synthesized daughter DNA strands are unmethylated.
 The proteins in the mismatch repair system recognize the methylated parental strand, and then mismatch repair removes the mismatched nucleotide within the unmethylated daughter strand.

-There are four major proteins that make up the mismatch repair system in the bacterium E. coli: MutS, MutL, MutH, and MutU.
-These four proteins function as follows:
+In addition to Dam, there are five other proteins that make up the mismatch repair system in the bacterium E. coli: MutS, MutL, MutH, MutU, and ExoI.
+These five proteins function as follows:

 - MutS slides along the DNA double helix and finds the mismatch.